Group6OxCS/report/contribs/Vladimir Mikulik.md

     * I built the original system, which Matthew overhauled to its current state.

 * __Nitro__ (April 7)
+    * Keeps track of fuel that slowly regenerates
+    * When used, applies a flat force propelling car forwards
+    * I also made the sound that plays when it is used, but not the system that plays the sound

 * __Stuck detection__ (April 9)
     * Detects if the car is immobile for a certain period and replaces it at the last visited waypoint.